Hookah (Tyga song)

 "Hookah" is a song by American rapper Tyga.
-It was released on April 9, 2014 as the second announced single for The Gold Album: 18th Dynasty, however the single ended up not being on the album.
-The song, produced by London on da Track, features a guest appearance from fellow American rapper Young Thug.
-"Hookah" debuted at number 94 on the US Billboard Hot 100 and has peaked at number 85.
-The song has since been certified Platinum by the RIAA.
+It was released on April 9, 2014 as the second single—following "Wait for a Minute" (with Justin Bieber)—for his fourth album The Gold Album: 18th Dynasty (2015), from which it was ultimately excluded.
+The song, produced by London on da Track, features a guest appearance from then-upcoming rapper Young Thug.
+"Hookah" debuted at number 94 on the US Billboard Hot 100 and has since peaked at number 85; it received platinum certification by the Recording Industry Association of America (RIAA).

 Background and release

 On March 15, 2014, Tyga posted a snippet of the song on his Facebook page.
 Two days later on March 17, the full version of "Hookah" premiered and on April 9, 2014, the song released for digital download.

 Music video

 The music video was filmed on April 21, 2014, and was directed by Alex Nazari and Tyga.
 On June 6, 2014, the music video premiered.
-As of March 31, 2020, the video has over 438 million views.